Ghostie-glitch/cyclic-voltammetry-Data-analysis-data-viz/README.md

 How to use the code:
 1) Get your data from the potentiostat and copy and paste it into the Template CSV provided.
-2) Change the parameters on lines 204 to 208 to your values. ( the constant stays the same) and the other  variable names are self-explanatory if you need me to actually tell you what each of the variables mean you should consider a new career.
-Chemistry ain't it for you.
+2) Change the parameters on lines 204 to 208 to your values. ( the constant stays the same) and the other variable names are self-explanatory.
 3) Change the directories on lines 263-265.
 4) press the play button and watch as the code works its magic.